Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment: Online Sampling Optimization (OSO)

 \subsubsection{Discussion.}

 These results provide theoretical guarantees on the performance of the OSO algorithm.
 In online resource allocation, \Cref{thm:resourceallocation} yields a $(1-\varepsilon_{d,T,B})$-approximation, where $\varepsilon_{d,T,B}$ approximately scales with the number of resources $d$ as $\calO(\sqrt{\log d})$, the time horizon $T$ as $\calO(\sqrt{\log T})$ and resource capacities $B$ as $\calO(1/\sqrt{B})$; and it is asymptotically optimal when resource capacities scale with the planning horizon.
-This result applies to discrete and continuous probability distributions; moreover, it is agnostic to the problem structure, relying on the general-purpose OSO algorithm rather than problem-specific heuristics.
-In online bin packing, \Cref{thm:binpacking} yields a sub-linear regret as long as batches are large enough.
-This result is somewhat weaker than previous bounds in online bin packing \citep[see, e.g.][]{gr2020,banerjee2024good}.
-Still, the theoretical guarantees demonstrates the performance of the simple and generalizable OSO algorithm across a broad class of multi-stage stochastic integer optimization problems, and highlight the role of batching in the performance of the OSO algorithm.
+This result applies to discrete and continuous probability distributions.
+In online batched bin packing, \Cref{thm:binpacking} yields additive sublinear regret with large enough batches.
+This result is somewhat weaker than previous bounds in online (non-batched) bin packing, as \cite{gr2020} proved an additive $\calO(\sqrt{n})$ regret bound without distributional knowledge, and \cite{banerjee2024good} derived a constant additive regret under suitable distributional assumptions.
+Still, the theoretical guarantees demonstrate the performance of the simple and generalizable OSO algorithm across a broad class of multi-stage stochastic integer optimization problems, and highlight the role of batching in the performance of the OSO algorithm.

 To shed further light on these insights, \Cref{prop:myopic} shows that the single sample path at the core of the algorithm plays a critical role in managing resources for future demand in online decision-making.
 In comparison, myopic decision rules can lead to arbitrarily poor performance.